abhishekghz/Real-Estate-House-Price-Prediction/README.md

 4.)
 Marketing strategy: with the help of customer information companies can plan their future marketing strategy according to customer needs.

-American online real estate database company zillow has used data science in the real estate market.
+- Real Life approach of am American Company with having less accuracy thenAmerican online real estate database company zillow has used data science in the real estate market.
 Zillow determines an estimate, also known as a zestimate for a house, based on a range of publicly available information, including sales of comparable houses in a neighborhood.

-- ML Methods and technique used :
+#### ML Methods and technique used :

-Three different types of Machine Learning methods including Random Forest, XGBoost, and LightGBM.
+### Three different types of Machine Learning methods including Random Forest, XGBoost, and LightGBM.
-(LightGBM is a gradient boosting framework that uses a tree-based learning algorithm.
-LightGBM has faster train- ing speed with lower memory usage compare to XGBoost)
+- (LightGBM is a gradient boosting framework that uses a tree-based learning algorithm.
+LightGBM has faster train- ing speed with lower memory usage compare to XGBoost).

-XGBoost is a scalable machine learning system for tree boosting.
+- XGBoost is a scalable machine learning system for tree boosting.
 When the model performed with a high accuracy with RMSLE(Root Mean Squared Logarithmic error) of the training set then there is the chance to get the actual price.

-Random Forest is a kind of ensemble model that combines the prediction of multiple decision trees to create a more accurate final prediction.
+- Random Forest is a kind of ensemble model that combines the prediction of multiple decision trees to create a more accurate final prediction.
 We used the RandomForestClassifier class provided by sklearn.
-The RandomForestClassifier has a n_estimators parameter that allows to indicate how many trees to build,
+The RandomForestClassifier has a n_estimators parameter that allows to indicate how many trees to build.

-- Two techniques in machine learning including Hybrid Regression and Stacked Generalization Regression are compared and analyzed for optimal solutions.
+#### Two techniques in machine learning including Hybrid Regression and Stacked Generalization Regression are compared and analyzed for optimal solutions.
 ALGORITHM USED :

 - We will mainly use K-fold Cross Validation and GridSearchCV technique to perform hyper parameter tuning to obtain the best algorithm and parameters for the model